CIAT-DAPA/GapAnalysis/README.md

 The GapAnalysis functions require the user to provide two inputs: a `data.frame` of species occurrences, and a `rast` object of the predicted habitat (species distribution model) for each assessed taxon.

-This library consists of 17 functions within 3 families: data checks and gathering, ex situ conservation gap analysi and in situ conservation gap analysis.
-In short, the data checks and gather process establishes gives the option to download protected areas and ecoregion datasets or enables users to run quality checks on their own data.
+This library consists of 17 functions within 3 families: data checks and gathering, ex situ conservation gap analysis and in situ conservation gap analysis.
+In short, the data checks and gather process gives the option to download protected areas and ecoregion datasets or enables users to run quality checks on their own data.
 The ex situ and in situ processes perform the respective conservation strategy gap analyses and produce both quantitative and spatial results.

 ## Installation